Karrigan: FaZe Clan

-Karrigan transferred to FaZe Clan on October 19, 2016.

-After leaving FaZe Clan in 2019 to join Mousesports with mixed results he transferred back to FaZe Clan as a free agent when his Mousesports contract expired in February 2021.
+Karrigan transferred to FaZe Clan on 19 October 2016.
+He would leave FaZe Clan in 2019 to join Mousesports.
+After mixed results with the team, he would transfer back to FaZe as a free agent when his Mousesports contract expired in February 2021.

-Karrigan won his first CS:GO Major at the age of 32 during the PGL Major Antwerp 2022, becoming the oldest player to do so.
+A year after he joined FaZe Clan, he won IEM Katowice 2022, beating G2 Esports 3-0.
+Later that year, he would lead his team to win his first CS:GO Major at the age of 32 during the PGL Major Antwerp 2022, becoming the oldest player to do so at the time.